canonical/vanilla-framework/templates/docs/patterns/badge/accessibility.md

 - Select an appropriately coloured badge which makes sense semantically for your use case.
 - Ensure you don’t use colour as the only visual means of conveying information or an action.
-- Use aria-label to provide full context for screen readers "you have 999+ machines".
+- Use aria-label to provide full context for screen readers.
+For example "you have 999+ machines".
 - If the badge is used to represent a live status of some value, using role="status" should be considered.

 ## Resources